 Most of the STM32 development boards are equipped with a dual voltage LDO 5 V – 3.3 V. The 5 V is used for certain peripherals like the USB OTG.
 The STM32 is supplied with the 3.3 V and in this condition a logic “1” corresponds to 3.3 V while a logic “0” is 0 V.

-Another important piece of information is about how many amperes a single pin is able to source/sink.
-Again this depends on the MCU but most of the STM32 are able to sink/source up to 25 mA per pin.
-Note that there is a restriction on the total current sourced/sunk by all the pins which must not exceed 120 mA.
-Even if we are talking of small currents, these currents are enough to drive 5 mm monochromatic LED which usually sink not more than 10 mA.
+Another important thing is the maximum current a single pin is able to source/sink.
+Again, this depends on the MCU but most of the STM32 are able to sink/source up to 25 mA per pin with a restriction on the total current sourced/sunk by all the pins which must not exceed 120 mA.
+These currents are enough to drive 5 mm monochromatic LED which usually sink not more than 10 mA.

 The ChibiOS PAL driver